bodhi/bodhi.github.com/drafts/tennent.markdown

 end
 {% endhighlight %}

-running this will result in an output of `2`.
+that, when run, will result in an output of `2`.
 An equivalent in C

 {% highlight c %}
 void inc(int *i) {